reznikmm/gps-tracker/README.md

 * GUI, a web application to display the received and the phone position on a map.

 The prototype is very simple.
-It uses USB-OTG wire to connect "Wireless Stick" with phone.
-GUI is written in JavaScript and includes a USB-to-UART "driver" for CP2102 chip.
+It uses Bluetooth LE to connect Wireless Stick with phone.
+GUI is written in JavaScript and uses a Web Bluetooth API to read coordinates, time and power from Wireless Stick.

 ## Install